ansible-collections/ibm_zos_core/docs/source/modules/zos_backup_restore.rst

 overwrite
-  When *operation=backup*, specifies if an existing data set or UNIX file matching *backup_name* should be deleted.
+  When :emphasis:`operation=backup`\ , specifies if an existing data set or UNIX file matching :emphasis:`backup\_name` should be deleted.

-  When *operation=restore*, specifies if the module should overwrite existing data sets with matching name on the target device.
+  When :emphasis:`operation=restore`\ , specifies if the module should overwrite existing data sets with matching name on the target device.

   | **required**: False
   | **type**: bool